-- Introducing Common Core and Essential Standards to teachers district-wide; - Providing staff development to improve instruction to levels necessary to meet the new standards; - Increase technology capabilities in all schools to prepare for online testing; - Decrease dropout rate; - Prepare students for ACT; - Provide necessary remediation for students based on PLAN scores; - Decrease achievement gaps for all subgroups; - Integrate Fastforward to help the county-wide literacy issues among children as well as adults.
+- Scotland County Schools will produce high performance students; - Continue to provide staff development to improve instruction to levels necessary to meet the new standards; - Increase technology capabilities in all schools to prepare for online testing; - Decrease dropout rate; - Establish curricula in every academic discipline that prepares all students to be college and career ready. - Ensure a safe and healthy learning environment. - Decrease achievement gaps for all subgroups; - Continue to integrate Fastforward to help county-wide literacy issues among children and adults.